Marketing green heating and insulation products: Consumer law compliance advice for businesses

 A solar PV business makes the following claim in its marketing:

-Image description: This marketing claim tells you that you could “save up to 97% off your bills” if you “get solar today”.
+Image description: This marketing claim tells you that you can “save up to 97% off your bills” if you “get solar today”.
 The words “SAVE” and “97% OFF” are emphasised using capital letters and bright colours.

 Why could this claim mislead?